 - 1. Open up RStudio. - 2.
 What you need to know about what you see - a.
 Console: This is the window where you input R commands.
-You can input them one by one, or you can write a R program, we will do. - b.
+You can input them one by one, or you can write a R program, which is what we will do. - b.
 Terminal: This window is a terminal window.
 On a Mac, it should be a unix interface; on a PC it is a DOS interface.
 I don't anticipate using this window, but you could use it to find the location of files and execute system commands. - c.
-Environment: Ignore for now! - d.
+Environment: Ignore - d.
 History: This reports a history of your R commands.
 Hopefully you won't need to refer to this window since you won't be programming interactively. - e.
-Connections: Ignore for now - f.
-Files: Ignore for now - g.
-Plots: Your plots will appear here if we do well, we'll see one this class. - h.
+Connections: Ignore - f.
+Files: Ignore - g.
+Plots: Your plots will appear here.
+But not this class! - h.
 Packages: This lists packages you have installed (they sit on your hard drive).
-You should see the package "rmarkdown" in this list. - i.
+This is probably empty, but will fill up as the class goes on. - i.
 Help: Help for commands.
 Alternatively, you can type help("command") at the console prompt. - j.
-Viewer: Ignore for now.
+Viewer: Ignore